+Dog Licking?
 12 Reasons Why Dogs Lick

 All dog owners know dogs are lickers – have you ever wondered why?
 Our scoopologists at Scoopology Poop Removal see dogs all day long licking their owners, other dogs, or a variety of objects.
-We even occasionally see dogs lick their own poop (see our blog post on why dogs eat their own poop for the insight on that behavior).
+We even occasionally see dogs lick their own poop (see our blog post on why dogs eat their own poop for insight on that behavior).
 Surprisingly, dogs lick for a wide variety of reasons and often not why we might think.

 “Researchers of wild canids — wolves, coyotes, foxes, and other wild dogs — report that puppies lick the face and muzzle of their mother when she returns from a hunt to her den — in order to get her to regurgitate for them,” notes Dr. Alexandra Horowitz, head of the Horowitz Dog Cognition Lab at Barnard College, Columbia University.
 Yuck!
 So, what we might interpret as affection might, in fact, be our dog encouraging us to throw up our lunch for them.
+In adult dogs, dog licking can be for a number of reasons.

 The following are twelve more reasons why a dog might lick themselves, people, other dogs, or objects: